Skip to main content

 OR

-• Click on the Explore tab, and then Research Topic.
+• Use the search box on the SciFinder home screen.
 In the search box, type, for example, "synthesis of" your polymer name or "polymerization of" your monomer name.
 Repeat the search using different terms and different variants of the chemical name, including CAS RN.

-Once you've retrieved references on your topic, if necessary, use the Analyze/Refine tab to the left of the results to limit the results' topic, date, language, document type, etc.
+Once you've retrieved references on your topic, if necessary, use the Filter Results tab on the left-hand side of the results.
+This will enable you to limit the results' topic, date, language, document type, etc.

 2. Identity and use of a polymer